-A. A copy of this policy will be provided to all Director Candidates.

-- B. By choosing to serve, Directors acknowledge and agree that they shall annually certify to the Board of Directors their continuous and continued satisfaction of all Director qualifications required by Article IV Section 2 of the Bylaws.
-In addition to this annual certification, Directors agree that they shall promptly inform the Board of Directors and NHEC's General Counsel in the event that they no longer satisfy all Director qualifications or in the event that it may be reasonably perceived that they no longer satisfy all Director qualifications. - C. By choosing to serve, Directors agree that they shall promptly inform the Board of Directors and NHEC's Executive Services Administrator if there are changes to any of their biographical information used by NHEC or made available to the membership. - D. By choosing to serve, Directors acknowledge and agree that no individual Director has any authority whatsoever to represent the Board of Directors or NHEC, or to act on behalf of the Board of Directors or NHEC without authorization of the Board of Directors. - E. By choosing to serve, Directors acknowledge and agree that they may not take any Board of Director matter or issue to senior management, employees, any part of the membership or the public for advocacy, straw polling or ratification without the advance authorization of the majority of the Board of Directors. - F. By choosing to serve, each Director acknowledges and agrees that while they may disagree with a policy or action adopted by majority vote of the Board of Directors, that Directors shall fully support all decisions and actions by the majority. - G. By choosing to serve, Directors acknowledge and agree to refrain from using NHEC letterhead, the NHEC logo, Director or Officer titles, or other similar marks of NHEC authority or affiliation in any written or verbal communications not directly required for fulfillment of their official NHEC duties unless they have been expressly authorized by the Board to do so in specific circumstances. - H. By choosing to serve, Directors acknowledge and agree that in order to maintain a single voice in NHEC's communications, the President and those answerable to the President to whom such responsibilities have been delegated, are responsible for communicating NHEC's message and Directors are to refrain from communicating for NHEC unless they have been delegated that authority by the Board of Directors. - By choosing to serve, Directors acknowledge and agree to follow certain guidelines in their social media site activities, including: - Directors will use care when posting information to a social media site, recognizing that some NHEC members or members of the public may perceive the Board member as speaking on behalf of NHEC even if that is not their intention. - Directors may not make any posts that reveal confidential Board discussions or proprietary NHEC information.
+- A. A copy of this policy will be provided to all Director Candidates. - B. By choosing to serve, Directors acknowledge and agree that they shall annually certify to the Board of Directors their continuous and continued satisfaction of all Director qualifications required by Article IV Section 2 of the Bylaws.
+In addition to this annual certification, Directors agree that they shall promptly inform the Board of Directors and NHEC's General Counsel in the event that they no longer satisfy all Director qualifications or in the event that it may be reasonably perceived that they no longer satisfy all Director qualifications. - C. By choosing to serve, Directors agree that they shall promptly inform the Board of Directors and NHEC's Executive Services Administrator if there are changes to any of their biographical information used by NHEC or made available to the membership. - D. By choosing to serve, Directors acknowledge and agree that no individual Director has any authority whatsoever to represent the Board of Directors or NHEC, or to act on behalf of the Board of Directors or NHEC without authorization of the Board of Directors. - E. By choosing to serve, each Director acknowledges and agrees that while they may disagree with a policy or action adopted by majority vote of the Board of Directors they shall not do so publicly without stating that they are not speaking on behalf of NHEC or its Board of Directors. - F. By choosing to serve, Directors acknowledge and agree to refrain from using NHEC letterhead, the NHEC logo, Director or Officer titles, or other similar marks of NHEC authority or affiliation in any written or verbal communications not directly required for fulfillment of their official NHEC duties unless they have been expressly authorized by the Board to do so in specific circumstances. - G. By choosing to serve, Directors acknowledge and agree that in order to maintain a single voice in NHEC communications, the President/CEO and those answerable to the President/CEO to whom such responsibilities have been delegated, are responsible for communicating NHEC's message and Directors are to refrain from communicating for NHEC unless they have been delegated that authority by the Board of Directors. - H. By choosing to serve, Directors acknowledge and agree to follow certain guidelines in their social media site activities, including: - 1.
+Directors will use care when posting information to a social media site, recognizing that some NHEC members or members of the public may perceive the Board member as speaking on behalf of NHEC even if that is not their intention. - 2.
+Directors may not make any posts that reveal confidential Board discussions or proprietary NHEC information.